Cheap Trick (1977 album)

 Cheap Trick is the debut studio album by the American rock band Cheap Trick, released on February 3, 1977.
 It was released under Epic Records and produced by Jack Douglas, a frequent collaborator of the band.
 The album did not reach the Billboard 200 chart but did "bubble under" at number 207 for one week in April 1977.

-Overview
+Recording & Overview

+Pre-production began in September 1976 at a rehearsal studio in Madison, Wisconsin, with producer Jack Douglas.
+The band spent approximately two to three weeks refining arrangements before relocating to New York City to begin recording at the Record Plant.
+Over the course of three weeks in the studio, 22 tracks were recorded, ten of which were selected for inclusion on the final album.

+Douglas later stated that he aimed to capture the band’s live energy on record, describing the intended sound as “raw and crazy.”
+Most of the instrumental tracks and some vocals were recorded live in the studio, with minimal overdubs; only a few songs required additional studio work, including “Mandocello.”

 Most of the songs have a more raw sound akin to hard rock bands of the period compared to the group's later more polished power pop style, and the song lyrics deal with more extreme subject matter than later albums.
 For instance, "The Ballad of TV Violence (I'm Not the Only Boy)" is about serial killer Richard Speck, "Daddy Should Have Stayed in High School" is about an ephebophile, and "Oh, Candy" is about a photographer friend of the band, Marshall Mintz, who committed suicide.